In less than a year I’ll be able to drive

 He swings from a bike rack next to my bench

 I smile just like I was taught.

-Good girls must smile, be nice to the boys,
+(Good girls must smile, be sweet to the boys

 to the teacher